Sweet Potato Curry Recipe with Chicken

 I would imagine getting fed up of this curry recipe would be quite unlikely.

-There are so many flavours that come together in an exciting
+There are so many flavors that come together in an exciting

 way so I don’t worry too much about my taste buds getting bored.